effron/better-brewing/README.md

 TODO
 -----

-- Add a newsfeed to see when friends brewed beer
+- Add a newsfeed to see when friends brew beer
 - Merge brew notes compare page into single column with overlapping charts
 - Edit recipes and track changes